 Requests for copies of documents that are part of the official student record will be provided in accordance with The Local Authority Freedom of Information and Protection of Privacy Act, Part II.
-Requests are to be made in writing to the Registrar's Office and must be accompanied by a \$20 administrative fee.
+Requests are to be made through the Registrar's Office's Online Store and must be accompanied by a \$20 administrative fee.
 Students can expect that it may take up to 30 days for requests to be fulfilled.

-Copies of documents will only be provided to the student for pick up or via regular mail.
+Copies of documents will only be provided to the student for pick up, via regular mail, or as a secured PDF via email.
 Copies will not be mailed or forwarded to a third party.
 Documents pertaining to a student's achievement at another institution, which may have been received by the University, will not be notarized or certified.